Skip to content

 The only problem is that the yarn is basically black, and our cats are basically black, and sometimes we mistake my project for a cat and start talking to it.
 Also sometimes the cats mistake my project for a bed, and that's also unhelpful.

-I was keeping an eye on the calendar and staying on track, and then I caught a bad cold, which on one hand, is a bad cold (seriously, this thing is a doozy.
+I was keeping an eye on the calendar and staying on track, and then I caught a bad cold, which on the one hand, is a bad cold (seriously, this thing is a doozy.
 Go wash your hands.
 Right now.) but on the other hand, meant I needed to rest by watching Netflix and knitting.

 And today, just as the rookie detective inspector made a breakthrough in the series of murders plaguing London, I cast off the back of the sweater.
 I held it up, admired it, and decided to move on to the next step: knitting the front.